 Decide on how you would want to utilize your time during the babymoon and pick a venue which offers that.

 Consider adventure, nature, beach or relaxation.
 Some places are usually able to give you two or more of exactly what you want.
 I chose a beach venue with relaxation, romance and adventure in mind.
-But how we ended up having a staycation visiting a local craft store is a story for another day.
+But how we ended up having a staycation and visiting a local craft store is a story for another day.

 I have a baby/kids already